 MiKandi, a developer of adult content apps, released Tits & Glass, an app for the connected glasses, which allows users to browse and vote on racy content.
-Glass users can record their own pornographic content or photos, and upload them to the
+Glass users can record their own pornographic content or photos, and upload

 Jesse Adams, the CEO and co-founder of MiKandi, told ABC News:

 You are literally recording what you see and sharing it.
 If someone else can see a little taste of what you saw in front of their eyes, that kind of interaction is really fun.
-It's that live personalized experience that you can then see on your eyes
+It's that live personalized experience that you can then see on your

-that's really interesting.
+eyes that's really interesting.